erlef/.github/SECURITY.md

 ## Reporting Security Issues

-If you believe you have found a security vulnerability in this repository, please report it via [GitHub Security Vulnerability Reporting][github-advisory-new] or via email to [`security@erlef.org`][email] if that is more suitable for you.
+If you believe you have found a security vulnerability in this repository, please report it via [GitHub Security Vulnerability Reporting][github-private-vulnerability-reporting] at `github.com/erlef/<project>/security/advisories/new` or via email to [`security@erlef.org`][email] if that is more suitable for you.

 **Please do not report vulnerabilities through public channels** such as GitHub